rcasanovan/JMusic/README.md

 ## Internal JMusic mp3 music player

 If you want it, you can use the internal JMusic mp3 music player.
-You just need to following the next steps:
+You just need to follow the next steps:

 * Create a JMusicPlayerList list with the mp3 info for each song
 * Use the JMusicPlayer.main method with mp3 music files path and the JMusicPlayerList list